2020-21 Safeguarding Arrangements Scheme

 - Increased level of confidence by the department in the integrity of goods arriving at the border.

-The supporting documentary requirements for the scheme will remain consistent with the previous season.
 To assist you in preparing your supporting documentation, the department has developed a range of reference materials which are located in the Downloads section below.
 These documents include a biosecurity and seasonal hitchhiker pest contamination guide, risk mitigation plan template, and contingency plan template.
 The reference material covers the identification of different types of biosecurity risk material, considerations for mitigating biosecurity and seasonal hitchhiker pest risk, and the development of contingency plans to address potential instances of contamination from biosecurity risk material.

 Some types of evidence prospective applicants may wish to consider could include: